-A digital input signal is indicating a fault condition external to the adjustable frequency drive.
-An external interlock has commanded the adjustable frequency drive to trip.
+A digital input signal is indicating a fault condition external to the frequency controller.
+An external interlock has commanded the frequency controller to trip.
 Clear the external fault condition.
-To resume normal operation, apply

-24 VDC to the terminal programmed for external interlock.
-Reset the adjustable frequency drive.
+To resume normal operation, apply 24 VDC to the terminal programmed for external interlock.
+Reset the frequency converter.